iskana/PBWT-sec/readme.md

 # License

-crypto-PBWT (files in this repository) is distributed under the [BSD 3-Clause License] (http://opensource.org/licenses/BSD-3-Clause "The BSD 3-Clause License").
+PBWT-sec (files in this repository) is distributed under the [BSD 3-Clause License] (http://opensource.org/licenses/BSD-3-Clause "The BSD 3-Clause License").

 # Licenses of External Libraries